war/asset-loading/README.md

 [Utils](https://github.com/war/asset-loading/tree/gltf-asset-loading#utils)

+## Acronyms & Abbreviations

+### Lerp
+Linear Interpolation.
+Blends between two input values, using a normalized weight.

+### Slerp
+Spherical Linear Interpolation.
+Blends between two input rotation values, using a normalized weight.

+### VAO
+Vertex Attribute Object.

+### VBO
+Vertex Buffer Object.

+### EBO
+Element Buffer Object.

+### TRS
+Translation, Rotation, and Scale.
+These three transforms are commonly converted into individual matrices and multiplied together to get a final matrix (TRS matrix), which defines the transform of a model.

 ## Main

 Loading of glTF meshes is done by creating an instance of the `ModelLoader` class inside the `main` function: